What is the REC-CREATE project all about?

 The Strathcona Regional District (SRD) owns and operates Strathcona Gardens.
-In planning for the future of the facility, the SRD has embarked on the first steps of a revitalization project called REC-REATE Strathcona Gardens.
+The REC-REATE Strathcona Gardens revitalization project was created in planning for the future of the facility.
 The goal of REC-REATE is to renew the facility to address aging components and to meet the diverse and changing recreational needs of the community now and in the future.

 Why is this happening now?